Geometric Analysis of Neural Regression Collapse via Intrinsic Dimension: Experiment Details

 All environments introduce stochasticity by perturbing a fixed initial state with Gaussian noise.
 Their state spaces combine positions of body and joint with corresponding velocities.
 Control is achieved by applying joint torques, which serve as the actions.
 Expert datasets are generated by first training policies through online reinforcement learning \citep{fu2020d4rl,gallouedec2024jack} until high performance, then executing these policies to produce trajectories of states $\bx_i$ and actions $\byi$.
 Here, $\bx_i$ encodes robot positions, joint angles, velocities, and angular velocities, while $\byi$ denotes the applied joint torques.

 An episode of expert demonstration has a length of 50 for Reacher, and it has a length of 1,000 for all other environments.
 Thus, by taking 20,000 data points from each expert dataset, the regression model learns from at least 20 complete trajectories to clone the expert's behavior.
 For evaluation, we retain a subset of the full validation dataset, keeping the number of data points at 20\% of the training data size.
-For small datasets (1K) used in Figures~\ref{fig:5x3-subfig} and \ref{fig:5x3_gen_fig2}, the test datasets contain 1,000 unseen samples.
+For small datasets (1K) used in Figures~\ref{fig:generalization}, \ref{fig_appx:generalization_appx_1} and \ref{fig_appx:generalization_appx_2}, the test datasets contain 1,000 unseen samples.

+There is no absolute threshold for what constitutes "low-data" versus "high-data," as this depends on problem complexity and data structure.
+In our experiments, we operationally define this distinction using datasets of 1,000 samples versus 20,000 samples—a 20-fold difference that produces qualitatively different generalization behavior.
+In the low-data regime, the training set provides sparse coverage of the true data manifold, introducing sampling artifacts such as spurious correlations and outlier effects that do not reflect the true underlying distribution.
+Models trained on such small datasets, particularly without sufficient regularization, tend to memorize these sample-specific patterns rather than learning generalizable structure.
+In the high-data regime with 20,000 samples, the training set provides denser coverage, the effect of sampling artifacts diminishes, and the empirical distribution more closely approximates the true underlying distribution.

 Table~\ref{table:mujoco_params} summarizes all model hyperparameters and experimental settings for MuJoCo datasets.
-A subset of possible hyperparameter combinations is used for each figure: \begin{itemize} \item Figure~\ref{fig:collapse} plots the min-max normalized Test MSE as a function of the min-max normalized NRC1 values for the model architecture 3-256 (3 hidden layers and 256 hidden units) and all possible weight decay values. \item Figure~\ref{fig:nrc:wd} and \ref{fig:1x5_nrc1} record NRC1 values along the training process.
-The model architecture is fixed to 3-256 for all datasets.
-And we show 10 weight decay values in $\{0, 0.0001, 0.0003, 0.0005, 0.0007, 0.001, 0.003, 0.005, 0.007, 0.01\}$. \item Figure~\ref{fig:nrc:id} establishes the relationship between NRC1 and $ID_H$.
-Each subplot includes all weight decays listed in Table~\ref{table:mujoco_params}.
-And each weight decay is combined with 9 model architectures in \{3-64, 3-128, 3-256, 3-512, 3-1024, 1-256, 2-256, 4-256, 5-256\}. \item Figure~\ref{fig:id:coll:dyn} and \ref{fig:4x2_id_dyn} depict how intrinsic dimension evolves for each network layer.
-The model architecture is fixed at 3-256 and the title of each subplot annotates the weight decay value. \item Figure~\ref{fig:5x3-subfig} and \ref{fig:5x3_gen_fig2} empirically reveal how generalization ability is affected by $ID_H$.
-We focus on a single model depth of 3, and vary the model width among $\{64, 128, 256, 512, 1024\}$.
-For each model architecture, we evaluate all possible weight decay values listed in Table~\ref{table:mujoco_params}. \item Figure~\ref{fig:6x3_idp1} and \ref{fig:6x3_idp2} follow the same experimental setup as above (Figs.~\ref{fig:5x3-subfig} and \ref{fig:5x3_gen_fig2}), but emphasize on the comparison between $ID_H$ and $ID_P$. \end{itemize}
+A subset of possible hyperparameter combinations is used for each figure: \begin{itemize} \item Figure~\ref{fig:collapse} plots the min-max normalized Test MSE as a function of the min-max normalized NRC1 values for the model architecture 3-256 (3 hidden layers and 256 hidden units) and all possible weight decay values.